yousaiditchewie/yousaiditchewie-v2/src/pages/blog/how-musicians-can-make-money-while-quarantined.md

   - marketing
 ---

-Intro
 What a crazy time to be alive.

-Introduce 3 categories:
+Who would have thought a virus that broke out on the other side of the globe would have such disruptive effects all over the world.

+Musicians are taking a huge financial hit right now.
+With tours and shows being cancelled, many musicians are without work.
+I saw an Instagram post from a musician who was the drummer for a tour that got cancelled, and even the coffee shop where he works while he's in town is closing indefinitely.

+> He lost two jobs at once.

+Imagine the stress he’s going through right now.
+He’s not the only one.
+I know a lot of musicians who make steady income playing at churches, and even _they’re_ closing their doors for Sunday gatherings.

+I could go on and on with **bad** news, but I’m actually here to cheer you up and give you a dose of **hope**, because you need it.

+Musicians can be in a lot of different places in their financial journey.
+Income is always fluctuating, so there’s seasons of drought and seasons of plenty.

+I’m going to focus on people who can identify with three different statements:

-- I'm not going to make it through the month, and I’m freaking out
+1. I'm not going to make it through the month, and I’m freaking out.
-- I'll be fine for a month or two, but something will have to change beyond that
+2. I'll be fine for a month or two, but something will have to change beyond that.
-- I have enough to survive the next 3-6 months, but I want to make sure I have enough after that
+3. I have enough to survive the next 3-6 months, but I want to make sure I have enough after that.

 ## I’m not going to make it through the month

+I hate to break it to you, but you’ll need to think outside of the field of music for immediate help.
+You’ve got to take care of yourself and your family, if you have one, and you’re not going to find what you need with music right now.

 Intro Dave's 4 walls and baby steps.
 Link to articles for each.

-I hate to break it to you, but you’ll need to think outside of the field of music for immediate help.

 Link to usertesting.com
 Link to upwork.com